AndreyAf/YO-ICSS/README.md

 4. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+* (local)  keep an instance of the MongoDB Daemon running Run `grunt build` for building and `grunt serve` for preview. or
+Run 'node start' for starting the server.

 ## Testing